 Private Tour Guide

-We decided to hire a tour guide as we were limited on time.
+We decided to hire a tour guide as we were short on time.
 Though the main attractions of what to see in Casablanca are in a fairly central area, it likely would have taken more than one day to see everything.
-Plus, I like to learn more about the history and culture of the places I visit so I enjoy walking tours.
+Plus, I like to learn more about the history and culture of the places I visit, so I enjoy walking tours.

 We did decide to splurge and get a private guide to show us around Casablanca.
-We were glad we did, so we could customize what we saw during our time there.
+We were glad we did so we could customize what we saw there.
 If you have a short period of time for a Casablanca city tour, this is a great option.

-We booked our guide through the hotel and paid 800 Dirhams (around $83 USD) for around five hours.
-It actually ended up being a little more as we did get lunch towards the end and he offered to wait for us and to bring us back to the hotel.
-This is higher priced than other options available, but we thought it was worth the convenience and flexibility.
+We booked our guide through the hotel and paid 800 Dirhams (around $75 USD) for around five hours.
+It ended up being a little more as we did get lunch towards the end, and he offered to wait for us and to bring us back to the hotel.
+This is higher priced than other options, but we thought it was worth the convenience and flexibility.

 Of course, you can also tour on your own.
-There is a tram that serves the city, and you can also take taxis or walk.
-If you decide to only see a few things and aren’t very interested in the history, this is a good option.
+A tram serves the city, and you can also take taxis or walk.
+If you decide only to see a few things and aren’t very interested in history, this is a good option.